arehmandev/TerraKube-AWS/README.md

 Welcome to Terrakube, a project of mine brought from persional passion and frustration with current Kubernetes offerings on AWS.

 This repo is designed to equip you with everything you require to provision a Highly Available Kubernetes Cluster on AWS.
+TerraKube is completely provisioned through Terraform, cloud-config systemd units and local-exec commands.
+Certs are generated via Terraform TLS provider.
+TerraKube is also of the few examples of a Kubernetes cluster running with Masters in an autoscaling group as well as Nodes. (for self-healing purposes)

+General structure - in depth will be done later:

+VPC module:

+Spread over 3 AZs, 3 private and public subnets, 3 NAT gateways (for true HA) and related elastic IPs.
+Each subnet with own route table and associated route.
+Also added keypair creation here as I felt it'd slot nicely in here rather than other modules.

+ELB module:

+ELB creation with attachment to the Masters (Only via port 443)

+Kubernetes modules:

+Etcd/Master - Currently the etcd cluster is being hosted on the master as per Google recommendation however this can easily be isolated if required.
+The Master nodes all run Smilodon for EBS and ENI attachment (following the EBS per IP recommendation).
+Bastion - This is configured to allow you to SSH in and run "sudo etcdctl cluster-health" (etcd proxy).
+An OpenVPN module will be added soon.
+Kubenodes - Probably the most basic of the bunch, cloud-config similar to the bastion but with the kubelet-wrapper installed.

+Route53 module:

+This module is not necessary however has been added in case of later integration usage.
+Fairly straightforward, create a HostedZone for your usage.

+S3 module:

+This module creates a KMS encryption key, the relevant keypolicy and adds the IAM roles of the masters & nodes to them.
+Then it uploads the Manifests and TLS certs as encrypted objects ready to be downloaded via kmsctl.

+Security module:

+Creation of security groups - this will be modified and cleaned up soon however for functional purposes it is working as intended as of now.

+TLS module:

+A module that ended up being rather simple after figuring out the complexities of Master autoscaling groups.
+SANs can be further restricted but as of now it is functioning as intended

+IAM module:

+Creates Master and Node roles, associates policies to these roles and creates instance profiles.

 To use:
 ```